dougdg/using_ibmos2spark-pyspark-and-plotly/README.md

-# Integrating IBM Cloud Object Storage and Apache Spark with Jupyter Notebooks in Watson Studio using the ibmos2spark python package.
+# Integrating IBM Cloud Object Storage and Apache Spark with Jupyter Notebooks using the ibmos2spark python package.

 ## Introduction
 This repository contains a jupyter notebook (two versions that differ only in language) that demonstrate how to use the ibmos2spark python package with IBM Cloud Object Storage service and Apache Spark.